 Word is what's known as a WYSIWYG application (What you see is what you get - pronounced wizzy-wig).
 This means that what you see on the computer screen should be the same as what you will see when you print.
-In early Word Processing applications, you never quite knew how your document would look until you actually printed it.
+In early Word Processing applications, you never quite knew how your document would look until you actually printed it, as things like formatting changes were often represented by special symbols or markers rather than